-This document sets out the Deliveroo Group’s approach to risk management and governance arrangements in relation to taxation and fulfills the UK legislative requirements of Finance Act 2016 Schedule 19, paragraph 16(2) in relation to the publication of a tax strategy for the financial year ended 31 December 2019.
+This document sets out the Deliveroo Group’s approach to risk management and governance arrangements in relation to taxation and fulfils the UK legislative requirements of Finance Act 2016 Schedule 19, paragraph 16(2) in relation to the publication of a tax strategy for the financial year ended 31 December 2020.

 Deliveroo is committed to:

 - Complying with applicable tax laws and regulations in all jurisdictions where it operates.
 Where we detect any instances of non-compliance, we seek to resolve them ourselves and/or with tax authorities.

 - Responsibly manage all taxes and tax risks relating to our business and ensure that appropriate controls are in place to maintain a high level of integrity and professionalism in the jurisdictions in which it operates.

 - Ensure an open and constructive working relationship with tax authorities.

 - Actively manage our transfer pricing policy to ensure that transactions between Deliveroo affiliates take place on an arm’s length basis in accordance with OECD transfer pricing principles and local country tax legislation.

 Tax planning & tax risk appetite